-Democrats say Trump abused power, obstructed impeachment probe
+Democrats accuse Trump of abusing power, obstructing impeachment probe

 Trump and other Republicans have suggested that Biden and his son, who was on the board of a Ukrainian energy company for several years, should be investigated for corruption.
 There is no evidence that either of the Bidens engaged in wrongdoing.

-Trump repeated his defence that his calls with Zelenskiy, including one on July 25 in which he pushed for the probe of the Bidens, were “perfect” and that the impeachment inquiry was “a hoax.”
+Trump also repeated his defence that his calls with Zelenskiy, including one on July 25 in which he pushed for the probe of the Bidens, were “perfect” and that the impeachment inquiry was “a hoax.”

-Reporting by Richard Cowan, David Morgan, Patricia Zengerle, Jonathan Landay, Susan Cornwell, Susan Heavey, Doina Chacu and Mark Hosenball in Washington; Additional reporting by Steve Holland in London; Writing by Paul Simao; Editing by Jonathan Oatis and Grant McCool
+Reporting by Richard Cowan, David Morgan, Patricia Zengerle, Jonathan Landay, Susan Cornwell, Susan Heavey, Doina Chiacu, Mark Hosenball and Heather Timmons in Washington; Additional reporting by Steve Holland in London; Writing by Paul Simao and Ginger Gibson; Editing by Jonathan Oatis and Grant McCool